Magnus93/agent-based-model/README.md

-#Compare ABM and CSS model

-##ABM

-Run: `python collector.py 1000`.

-1000 specifies the number of replications.
+##Run ABM

+Go into any of the files labeled `SIRt` to `2SEI3RtipAed` and run `python collector.py 10000 output.csv`.

-This will generate a CSV-file called `abm-density-1000reps-20bins.csv`.
+This will create and save a csv file containing 10 000 data points.

 ##CSS (StochSD and StatRes)

-Open StochSD and open the model  `...`
+Open StochSD and open the model  desired model.

-Open StatRes and and add variable `Epidemic` to the list run the model for 1000 replications and then export the result to CSV.
+Open StatRes and and add variable `Epidemic`, `Duration`, `Rt` and `Extinction` to the list

+Select seed-of-seeds according to the table above.

-Rename the exported file to `css-data.csv`  for clarity and then run the command:
+Run the model for 10 000 replications and then export the data to a CSV file.

-`python convert-epidemic-data-to-cdf.py css-data.csv`

-This will convert the epidemic data to the file `css-density-1000reps-20bins.csv`

-## Compare ABM CDF and CSS CDF

-run the script:

-`python .\get-p-p-plot.py abm-density-20reps-20bins.csv css-density-1000reps-20bins.csv`

-This will merge the the files into one CSV-file.
-Here the file can be opened in a speadsheet program of your choosing to compare the two CSV-files in a p-p diagram.
+##Get Statistical Results

+Get statistical Results by running one of the fore mentioned csv files using:

+`python stats.py [model_type] [filename.csv]`

+Where `[model_type]` is SIRt, SEIRt, etc.

+And `filename.csv` is the desired data file containing 10 000 data points.